‘General Hospital’ Tuesday Spoilers: Scott Tries To Help Ava, But She Has One Thing On Her Mind

 The new print edition of Soap Opera Digest teases that Ava will head down a dangerous path as she tries to gain peace for both herself and for Kiki.
 She will face scrutiny, but it seems unlikely she’ll end up behind bars for long after her attack on Ryan.

 This Ryan storyline has been a wild ride over the past few months, but is it now finally coming to an end?
-General Hospital spoilers suggest that Tuesday’s show will reveal a great deal and viewers are anxious to find out where this all heads next.
+General Hospital spoilers suggest that Tuesday’s show will reveal a great deal, and viewers are anxious to find out where this all heads next.